lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_1_single_channel.rst

 There is no ".ome" on the end of the tif file so we can set **Additional Extensions to Remove** to 0.

-The data is all contained in a single file so we can set **Multiple Files Per Image Stack** to false;

 Running this section will create a folder in the same as the tiff stack with the same name as the tiff stack that the results of all analysis will be saved in.
 In this case a file called *Tutorial_1_Jim_Test_Array* will be created in the *Examples_To_Run\\1_Jim_Test_Array\\* folder.